nazmulislam-dsi/recruit-service/README.md

 ```
 ![Application-GET2](docs/screenshots/Application-GET2.png)

-* Update a particular application under an offer.
+* Update a particular Application under an Offer.

->>User can get a particular application under a offer with **PATCH /offers/applications/{applicationId}** API
+>>User can get a particular Application under an Offer with **PATCH /offers/applications/{applicationId}** API

 >>Example